 Recent data suggest that in the United States, the

-Tied with a large number of negative health outcomes — including heightened risk of heart attack and type 2 diabetes — obstructive sleep apnea may also be linked to an increased risk of Alzheimer's disease in the older population, new research suggests.
+Tied with a large number of negative health outcomes — including heightened risk of heart attack and

 The new study, which was published yesterday in the American Journal of Respiratory and Critical Care Medicine, shows that older people affected by obstructive sleep apnea have higher levels of amyloid beta, the peptides involved in the brain plaque buildup that is characteristic of Alzheimer's disease.